atbcb/usab-uswds/_pages/highlights/ict.md

     - [Open Question and Answer Session on the Revised 508 Standards](https://www.accessibilityonline.org/cioc-508/archives/110701) (April 30, 2019)
     - [Section 508 Questions and Answers with the Access Board and GSA](https://www.accessibilityonline.org/cioc-508/archives/110777) (January 28, 2020)

+{% endcomment %}

 ### Orginal Section 508 Standards (2000)

-{% asset icon-old508.png class="usa-media-block__img" alt="old 508 icon" %}
+{% asset icon-old508.png class="usa-media-block__img img-left" alt="old 508 icon" %}
 The Original 508 Standards (December 21, 2000) can be found at [36 CFR Appendix D to Part 1194](https://www.govinfo.gov/content/pkg/CFR-2019-title36-vol3/xml/CFR-2019-title36-vol3-part1194-appD.xml).&nbsp;
 They are applicable to conforming information and communication technology that has not been altered after January 18, 2018.

 ### Section 255 Guidelines

-{% asset icon-mobile-phone.png class="usa-media-block__img" alt="mobile phone icon" %}
+{% asset icon-mobile-phone.png class="usa-media-block__img img-left" alt="mobile phone icon" %}
 Section 255 of the Communications Act, as amended by theTelecommunications Act of 1996, requires telecommunications products and services to be accessible to people with disabilities.&nbsp;
-Manufacturers must ensure that products are “designed, developed, and fabricated to be accessible to and usable by individuals with disabilities” when it is readily achievable to do so.&nsbp;
+Manufacturers must ensure that products are “designed, developed, and fabricated to be accessible to and usable by individuals with disabilities” when it is readily achievable to do so.&nbsp;
 Accessibility guidelines issued by the Board under Section 255 address the telecommunications products covered including:

 - wired and wireless telecommunication devices, such as telephones (including pay phones and cellular phones), pagers, and fax machines